TylerCode/supersopelcollection/README.md

 # License

-This code is released under the MIT License
+Released into public domain under the unlicense.